IntegralEquations/HMatrices.jl/docs/src/index.md

 The next step consists in partitioning the point clouds `X` and `Y` into a tree-like data structure so that blocks corresponding to well-separated points can be easily distinguished and compressed.
-The `WavePropBase` package provides the `ClusterTree` struct for this purpose (see its documentation for more details on available options):
+The `IntegralEquationsBase` package provides the `ClusterTree` struct for this purpose (see its documentation for more details on available options):